Saskatchewan stabbings: Suspects still at large, police say

 The killings have rocked the typically peacefully prairie province of Saskatchewan, with police investigating 13 separate crime scenes.

+"This kind of violence, or any kind of violence has no place in our country," said Prime Minister Justin Trudeau on Monday.

+He said that "tragedies like these have become all too commonplace" - adding that Saskatchewanians and Canadians would be there for each other in "times of difficulty and anguish".

-Many of the victims were residents of the remote James Smith Cree Nation - leaving members of Canada's indigenous community especially shaken.
+Many of the victims were residents of the remote James Smith Cree Nation, home to about 2,000 people - leaving members of Canada's indigenous community especially shaken.
+A state of emergency was declared in Saskatchewan.

-A state of emergency was declared in the community of about 2,000 residents north-east of the village of Weldon, which is home to just 200 people.

-As news of the stabbings broke, a dangerous person alert was sent to all mobile phones across the provinces of Saskatchewan, Manitoba and Alberta - an enormous region almost half the size of Europe.
+As news of the stabbings broke, a dangerous person alert was sent to all mobile phones across the provinces of Saskatchewan, Manitoba and Alberta.

 Numerous checkpoints have been set up and drivers have been urged not to pick up hitchhikers.
 Officers from the three provinces are involved in the search.